ganeti/ganeti/man/gnt-instance.rst

 The ``-c`` and ``--communication`` specify whether to enable/disable instance communication, which is a communication mechanism between the instance and the host.

+The ``--tags`` allows tags to be applied to the instance, typically to influence the allocator.
+Multiple tags can be separated with commas.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.